platformsh/platformsh-docs/overview/services.md

 username/password based authentication is not used.

-To access the MariaDB database directly, ssh into the web server and use the following command: `mysql -h database.internal`
+To access the MariaDB database directly, ssh into the web server and use the following command: `mysql -h database.internal -u user`

-You can also use Drush: `drush sql-cli`
+From outside the web server you can use the CLI: `platform sql`

 ## PostgreSQL (Database service)